 In order for the circular economy to flourish, we need to create more opportunities to use and buy recycled plastics.

 Wherever possible we are switching from virgin plastics.
-In 2015, we began replacing virgin plastic in the heels of shoes with a recycled Acrylonitrile-Butadiene-Styrene (ABS) plastic and, in 2018, we will produce 40,000 pairs of shoes with Thermoplastic Polyurethane (TPU) soles which contains 50% bio-plastic content.
-This is a very literal way of reducing our carbon footprint by displacing virgin oil and the emissions that come with it.
+In 2015, we began replacing virgin plastic in the heels of shoes with a recycled Acrylonitrile-Butadiene-Styrene (ABS) plastic and, in 2018, we produced 40,000 pairs of shoes with Thermoplastic Polyurethane (TPU) soles which contains 50% bio-plastic content.

 We are also evaluating the use of a new generation of solvent-free coated fabric with a base of bio-plastic (instead of PU).